Tapas Media Services ("Tapas Media," "Tapas," "Tapastic," "Service" or "Services") are provided by Tapas Media, Inc. ("We," "Our" or "Tapas").

 Strictly prohibited content include:

 - Dangerous content that we consider to encourage injurious activities such as, but not limited to, supporting or celebrating terrorist organizations and their leaders, or which incite others to commit acts of violence, destruction, or self-harm.
 Glorifying or romanticizing real life hate groups or those who have committed heinous crimes, such as mass shooters, are not allowed.
 Do not perpetuate or normalize violence or hate.
 Additionally, we do not condone the spread of disinformation.

 - Hateful content that promotes or encourages hate, violence, or discrimination against a person or group based on race, creed, cultural or ethnic background, disability, age, veteran status, sexual orientation, or gender identity.
 The use of derogatory language, images, or slurs is prohibited unless they have an explicit purpose or significance to the story.
 We recognize that we do not live in a world free of these things and do not want to censor stories depicting real world events or experiences.
 However, we ask that you not glorify these things and be mindful of the content you post.
 We ask that you provide appropriate warnings and censors to ensure a positive reader experience.

 - Malicious content which exposes users to harmful software or websites.
 You are responsible for the safety and validity of outgoing links you post.

-Advertisements: Any noticeable attempt to place an advertisement, redirect traffic from Tapas to third-party websites, and/or harm the user experience of our community (as determined at Tapas’ sole discretion) is prohibited.
-We allow links to personal websites in Series and Profile descriptions, as well as social media links.
+Any noticeable attempt to place an advertisement unrelated to the content, redirect traffic from Tapas to third-party websites, and/or harm the user experience of our community (determined at Tapas’ sole discretion) is prohibited.
+We allow links to personal websites and social media links in Series, Profile descriptions, and walls.
 We also allow third-party website links in episode descriptions and posts, as long as they provide a relevant, complementary experience for your readers and the Tapas community.